Vietnam men's national basketball team

 The Vietnam national basketball team is the men's basketball team representing Vietnam in international competitions.
 The governing body of Vietnamese basketball operations is the Vietnam Basketball Federation.

-Vietnam had its best finish at the 2019 Southeast Asian Games when it earned the bronze medal.
+Vietnam had its best finish at the 2019 Southeast Asian Games when it earned the bronze medal, the country's first ever basketball medal at an international event.

 Team

-Current Roster
+Current roster

-This is the Team Vietnam roster for the 2025 FIBA Asia Cup Pre-qualifiers.
+This is Team Vietnam for the 2023 Southeast Asian Games.

 Depth chart

 Past rosters

+This was Team Vietnam for the 2023 SEA Games.

 This was Team Vietnam for the 2025 FIBA Asia Cup Pre-qualifiers.

 This was Team Vietnam for the 2021 SEA Games.

 This was Team Vietnam for the 2021 VBA Season.

 This was Team Vietnam for the 2019 SEA Games.

 This was Team Vietnam for the 2017 SEA Games.

 This was Team Vietnam for the 2017 SEABA Championship.